Dolphins are the heart of Delphinus

 Delphinus uses the best practices in veterinary medicine, training and facility design around the world.
 We strive to provide the best quality of life for our dolphins in addition to teaching all of our visitors about animal welfare through awareness campaigns.

 These are some of the members of the Delphinus sea family.
 Did you know most of the names of our dolphins came from Mayan words?

 How do we care for them?

-A comprehensive 5-step program for disease prevention and care is in place.
+Implementing a comprehensive 5-step program for disease prevention and care is in place.

 Healthy and balanced diet